Campus and Community Social Worker

 How to reach the Campus and Community Social Worker

-If you are a student, you are welcome to contact her directly and she will help you to walk through whatever you are needing supports with at this time.
+If you are a student, you can contact Emily directly and she will help you to walk through whatever you are needing supports with at this time.

 If you are a staff member or faculty member of the King’s community, you are welcome to contact Emily directly to refer a student or to have your own questions answered.